bgoldbusayo/Phylogenetic_Analysis_Zika_Virus2/README.md

 # Phylogenetic_Analysis_Zika_Virus2
 I've analyzed Zika virus genomes.
 I started by checking and trimming raw sequencing data with FastQC and Trimmomatic, then assembled consensus genomes.
 I then curated a global dataset from NCBI, downsampling it by country and date.
 I aligned all sequences with MAFFT, cleaned the alignment, and built a phylogenetic tree using IQ-TREE and iTOL.
+# A Report of My Phylogenetic Analysis
+I performed a comprehensive bioinformatics workflow to analyze Zika virus genomes.
+The project was divided into two main phases: preparing the data and building the phylogenetic tree.

+In the first phase, I began with raw sequencing data in FASTQ format for two Zika samples, zika_s1 and zika_s2.
+I used FastQC to perform a quality check to ensure the reads were of sufficient quality for downstream analysis.
+Next, I used Trimmomatic to remove adapter sequences and low-quality bases.
+Following this, I assembled the trimmed reads to generate a consensus genome sequence for each of my two local samples.

+For the second phase, I created a dataset for phylogenetic analysis.
+I downloaded a set of Zika virus sequences from the NCBI Virus database, applying an initial filter to include only those with a sequence length of 8500 base pairs or more.
+To further refine this dataset, I used a Jupyter Notebook to programmatically downsample the sequences, ensuring a representative selection by country, year, and month.
+This process generated a list of accession numbers, which I then used to retrieve the corresponding FASTA files for the downsampled sequences.

+Next, I combined my two consensus genomes with the downsampled NCBI sequences and a reference genome.
+I performed a multiple sequence alignment (MSA) on this combined dataset using MAFFT.
+To ensure the quality of my alignment, I removed any duplicated sequences and sequences containing ambiguous bases, or 'N's.
+Finally, I used IQ-TREE to infer a phylogenetic tree and visualize it with iTOL, rooting the tree with my chosen reference genome.